 Corridor K is a longstanding and complex project that has been in various forms and stages of the planning process for decades.

 In 2010, the U.S. Institute for Environmental Conflict Resolution, at the request of the Federal Highway Administration, provided an objective assessment of possible measures that could increase the likelihood of moving Corridor K forward.
-This assessment recommended that a "collaborative process" take place at a regional level and include a reassessment of the regional purpose and the need for the road as mandated by Appalachian Development Highway System funding requirements.
+This assessment recommended a collaborative process take place at a regional level and include a reassessment of the purpose and the need for the road as mandated by Appalachian Development Highway System funding requirements.

-In 2011, the N.C.
-Department of Transportation paused work on the project to allow for the development of the Opt-In Study and Graham County Comprehensive Transportation Plan.
-Both plans were completed and accepted by the NCDOT in 2015.
-The approval of these plans coincided with the completion of the 2016-2025 State Transportation Improvement Program – the N.C.
-Department of Transportation's 10-year state- and federal-mandated plan that identifies the construction funding for transportation projects throughout the state and when they are scheduled for construction.
+The N.C.
+Department of Transportation paused work on the project in 2011 to allow for the development of the Opt-In Study and Graham County Comprehensive Transportation Plan.
+Both plans were completed and accepted by NCDOT in 2015.
+The approval of these plans coincided with the completion of the 2016-2025 State Transportation Improvement Program, which identifies the construction funding and schedule for transportation projects throughout the state.
 Reinitiating studies for Corridor K was supported in both the Opt-In Regional Vision Study and the Graham County Comprehensive Transportation Plan and included in the STIP.

 NCDOT reinitiated studies for Corridor K improvements in 2015, in recognition of the U.S. Institute for Environmental Conflict Resolution's 2010 recommendations, notably: "An atmosphere of exploration will need to be created in the interagency meetings so that preliminary ideas can be expressed freely..."

-A project team comprised of approximately 35 regulatory and resource agencies, transportation agencies and local government representatives are currently moving through a highly collaborative process that allows for the exploration of a wide range of options before the project scope is refined to determine what scenarios can be studied further.
+A project team comprising approximately 35 regulatory and resource agencies, transportation agencies and local government representatives began moving through a highly collaborative process allowing for the exploration of a wide range of options before refining the project scope to determine what scenarios can be studied further.

-This process bridges the distance between the support of the project in the Cherokee County and Graham County Comprehensive Transportation Plans and what will be specifically studied under the National Environmental Policy Act.
+This process bridged the distance between the support of the project in the Cherokee County and Graham County Comprehensive Transportation Plans and what would be specifically studied under the National Environmental Policy Act.